EAGLES Coliseum, Evansville, Indiana December 17, 1973

 In front of a small audience at the College Of The Holy Cross in Worcester, MA, the Eagles performed a 10-minute epic, written and sung by Randy, called “Wait & See,” which was originally intended for ON THE BORDER.

-The Eagles played to a venue that was only about a third full, but gave an impressive performance.
-Listen to a rare audience recording of Randy performing “Tryin'” and Certain Kind Of Fool.”
+Read the reviews and listen to a rare audience recording of Randy performing “Tryin'” and Certain Kind Of Fool.”

 The Eagles played the Concertgebouw in Amsterdam on November 12th and De Doelen in Rotterdam on the 13th.
 The group also received an award and took a set of famous photos.